bitpay/bitcore/DEVELOPMENT.md

 first-party setup work in explicitly named root scripts, not workspace install hooks.

+> **Warning: package-level lifecycle scripts run unconditionally when
+> `allowScripts` is configured.** If a managed package has any
+> `lavamoat.allowScripts` entries, `allow-scripts run` will also execute that
+> package's own `install`, `postinstall`, `prepublish`, and `prepare` hooks —
+> regardless of whether those hooks appear in the `allowScripts` policy.
+> The policy only gates *dependency* lifecycle scripts.
+This is by design in
+> LavaMoat, but it means adding a top-level lifecycle script to a package with
+> an active `allowScripts` config will cause that script to execute during
+> `npm run setup`.
+Validate the intended behavior before adding such hooks.

 ## Update dependencies

 When adding or updating a dependency: